BramTeurlings/3DGameBridge/README.md

 # 3DGameBridgeWrapper

+> This project, initially started as a passion project, has spun-off from Leia Inc and is now standalone.
+Thanks again to Leia Inc and former Dimenco for their support, we still strive to get SR in the hands of as many people as possible out of love for the technology.

 This repo contains our wrapper for commom SR SDK functions required for weaving a stereoscopic image.
 On top of this, some extra helper functions were added for handling the following cases:
 * Lens switching